A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Top-up Tax

 All of that said, in 2023, Resolution 107 was passed by Vietnam’s National Assembly in response to the OECD’s Global Minimum Tax initiative.
 This will see multinationals paying less than 15 percent tax, required to make up the difference in Vietnam.
-This is only a relatively new development and will likely have a substantial impact on the tax incentives outlined below.
+This is only a relatively new development and will likely have a substantial impact on the tax incentives outlined above.
 That said, the government has said that it intends to use the additional tax revenue to provide foreign firms with other benefits.
 As of December 2023, it was unclear what those alternative benefits might be.

 When is corporate income tax paid?